-Example with Optional Page Title
+Breadcrumbs Combined with Page Title (Optional)

 - Current Location: The end of the breadcrumb can also play the role of page title in an effort to conserve vertical space.
 This option would include use of a larger font for the end of the breadcrumb string.
 If this format is used, it should be used consistently throughout the application.